 Two of the top list management services we’ve used are Aweber and MailChimp.
 Each of these tools is excellent for helping you manage your list and create forms.
 MailChimp is free for up to 2000 subscribers whereas Aweber starts at about $20 a month for services.

-Both of these services allow you to build lists and have simple HTML based form code that you can copy and paste on your own site.
+Both of these services allow you to build lists and have simple HTML-based form code that you can copy and paste on your own site.
 MailChimp’s free version requires a double opt-in (meaning subscribers have to confirm their e-mail address).
 Although this may slightly reduce the number of sign-ups, subscribers will tend to be more committed – meaning you’ll get a higher response rate.

 Where Do I Put the Form?

 Great!
-You’ve setup your e-mail list…now what?
+You’ve set up your e-mail list…now what?
 At this point, you need to find a place to put your form.
 Although there is no one right answer, here are a few tips we’ve learned along the way.

-• Don’t ask for too much information – At this point, you don’t need names, addresses, or credit card numbers.
+Don’t ask for too much information – At this point, you don’t need names, addresses, or credit card numbers.
 Just ask for the e-mail.
 You’ll get more form submissions, and if the people like your product, you’ll have plenty of time to get this information from them later.

-• What’s in it for them? – If you’re offering something free, be upfront about it.
+What’s in it for them? – If you’re offering something free, be upfront about it.
 Let them know what they get by giving you their e-mail address.
 And always follow through.
 If you’re offering an e-book, make it available as an instant download.
 Don’t make them wait for you to follow up with them.

-• Be Clear – What am I signing up for?
+Be Clear – What am I signing up for?
 People want to know exactly what they are getting into before they give you their e-mail.
 If you’re going to give them something, tell them exactly what it is.
 It can also be helpful to tell them how often you’ll be sending them something.
 Is this a weekly, daily, or monthly e-mail?
 What does it contain?

-• A/B Testing – If you have significant traffic on your site, don’t be afraid to do some A/B testing.
+A/B Testing – If you have significant traffic on your site, don’t be afraid to do some A/B testing.
 You can find out a little more about A/B testing by visiting Optimizely.

 Don’t Spam

 A list is one of the most powerful ways to begin capturing leads to your site.
 If you don’t have a mailing list, begin creating one today!
-It will ensure that all the time and resource you are putting into marketing today payoff in the long run.
+It will ensure that all the time and resources you are putting into marketing today payoff in the long run.